 Contact Lisa at (703) 739-1359 or email@example.com

-Reyna Hernandez is NAFSCE’s Director or Policy and Research.
+Reyna Hernandez is NAFSCE’s Director of Research and Policy Development.
 She is a longtime community advocate who supports education, leadership development, and capacity-building in the Latino community.
 Prior to joining NAFSCE, Reyna worked as the Community Wellness Director at Latinos Progresando.
 She also provides strategic support to nonprofits, startups, and school districts independently and as a Changemaker with Innovare SIP.
 She is adjunct faculty at DePaul University, teaching on issues of Latinos, English learners, and education.

 Reyna previously served as an Assistant Superintendent at ISBE for five years, overseeing the Division of English Language Learners, Early Childhood, and family and community engagement efforts.
 Her previous experiences include Research and Policy Associate at the Latino Policy Forum, Community Education Parent Facilitator at Waukegan CUSD 60, and educational director and trustee at the National Hispanic Institute.
 She graduated with a J.D. from New York Law School and an A.B. from Harvard University.

 Contact Reyna at (703) 739-1344 or firstname.lastname@example.org